tus/tus-resumable-upload-protocol/protocol.md

 Clients can then use the returned `Location` to resume the upload.

-If an `Upload-Client-Reference` is not or no longer known by the Server, it MUST respond to `HEAD` requests with the `404 Not Found` or `410 Gone` status.
+If an `Upload-Client-Reference` is unknown or no longer known by the Server, it MUST respond to `HEAD` requests with the `404 Not Found` or `410 Gone` status.

 If an `Upload-Client-Reference` is already in use for a different, ongoing upload, the Server MUST respond to the `POST` request initiating the upload with a `409 Conflict` status.